microsoft/LightGBM/docs/GPU-Windows.md

 Installing the appropriate OpenCL SDK requires you to download the correct vendor source SDK.
 You need to know on what you are going to use LightGBM!:

-* For running on Intel, get Intel OpenCL SDK: https://software.intel.com/en-us/articles/opencl-drivers
+* For running on Intel, get Intel SDK for OpenCL: https://software.intel.com/en-us/articles/opencl-drivers
 * For running on AMD, get AMD APP SDK: http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/
-* For running on NVIDIA, get CUDA: https://developer.nvidia.com/cuda-downloads
+* For running on NVIDIA, get CUDA Toolkit: https://developer.nvidia.com/cuda-downloads

+Further reading and correspondnce table (especially if you intend to use cross-platform devices, like Intel CPU with AMD APP SDK): [GPU SDK Correspondence and Device Targeting Table](./GPU-Targets.md).

 ---